 If your garage isn't finished, consider completing this task.
 A finished garage never fails to impress home buyers.

-If you have a water heater, washer, and dryer, or any other kind of utilitarian equipment in your garage, wipe them down throughly to improve their appearance.
-If they look grimy and dusty, home buyers will think they are old and need replacing, and may try to negotiate the price of your home down because of it.
+If you have a water heater, washer, and dryer, or any other kind of utilitarian equipment in your garage, wipe them down thoroughly to improve their appearance.
+If they look grimy and dusty, home buyers will think they are old and need replacing, and may try to negotiate the price of your home down.

 For smelly oil spots on concrete floors, use a grease-cutting cleaner like “Goo Gone Grease Cutting All Purpose Cleaner” to clean them up.
-You can buy this product at amazon.com and most home improvement stores.
-Or sprinkle with kitty litter or sawdust on the grease spots-- let it set for 24 hours.
+You can buy this product at any home improvement store.
+Or sprinkle kitty litter or sawdust on the grease spots-- let it set for 24 hours.
 Sweep up, then wash with a power washer and/or degreaser to remove any remaining residue.

 To properly clean, prepare and paint your concrete garage floor, see the instructional video below by ppgprofessional.